facebookresearch/Mephisto/packages/mephisto-worker-experience/README.md

 ```

 ### `createFeedback(text)`
 This method is meant to be used as a parameter to the `handleSubmitMetadata` function of the `mephisto-task` library.
 The `createFeedback(text)` takes one string as parameters.
-If the parameter is not a string then a rejected promise gets returned that can be caught for error handling.
-If the parameter is a string then the following object gets returned
+If the parameter is not a string then an error gets thrown.
+If the parameter is a string then the following object gets returned:
 ```
 {
   text: text,